EdutainmentLIVE/edutainmentlive.github.io/_posts/Upgrading_Elm.md

    between 0.19 and 0.18 would have been helpful.
 1. Some elm-community packages were no longer supported, and we chose those over others specifically because they were elm-community and were more likely to be supported, integrated, or at least easy to update.
+But they didn't all make it into 0.19 which felt very disappointing.
 1. We had to fork and upgrade some dependencies because it was easier to upgrade them than to choose another dependency, namely [elm-bootstrap](https://github.com/rundis/elm-bootstrap) and [elm-dropdown](https://github.com/sporto/elm-dropdown).
-That's unfortunate but it happens.
+Not really the fault of Evan and Co., but it's just annoying.

 ## Potential Upgrade Changes